 Ever check your odometer before and after a trip?
 If you have, you may have noticed it’s not quite the distance calculated by an app using GPS.
 There’s a reason for that.
 Vehicle odometer readings are close to the actual mileage traveled, but not precise.
 Surprisingly, there is no federal law that regulates odometer accuracy.
 The Society of Automotive Engineers set guidelines that allow for a margin of error of plus or minus four percent.
 But that’s it.
 A FOX19 report on odometer readings found that four vehicles of different makes all registered inaccurate readings.
-Some readings overshot the mileage driven, while others under reported the mileage driven.
+Some readings overshot the mileage driven, while others under reported.
 Even a variance of twenty feet per mile driven could result in a discrepancy of over five-hundred miles over the vehicle’s lifetime.
 So what can you do about variations in odometer readings?
 Let’s take a look.

-However, there is no way to ensure that your car’s odometer reading is one hundred percent accurate without spending a lot of money on installing a module in your car will.
+Will that guarantee your car’s odometer readings are one hundred percent accurate?
+No. And nothing but spending a lot of money on installing a module in your car will.
 Forking over a considerable amount of cash for something that should be standard in the vehicle doesn’t make a whole lot of sense.
-We recommend keeping an eye on your odometer reading and use it as a close, but not precise, look at your driving history.
+We recommend keeping an eye on your odometer reading.
+Use it as a close, but not precise, reflection of your driving history.